Answers to Your FAQs About Reiki

 How long does it take to see results from Reiki?

 People often begin to feel better in some way during their first session.
 Keep in mind that every person is different, so the way you feel or notice results can vary.
 Results can also manifest in different ways and range from subtle to dramatic.
-Also remember that Reiki helps your body regain balance and heal in the way that you need it most at the time, and sometimes what you think you need is different from what you truly need.

 How many Reiki sessions should I have?